secretlyUnhinged/100-days-of-code/log.md

 ### Day 30: September 21,2025(Sunday) **finish 2190 problems**

-**Today's Progress**: 2180 to go-- 0/1 knapsack, palindromic number lc
+**Today's Progress**: 2180 to go-- 0/1 knapsack coding ninja, palindromic number lc

+**Thoughts:** try tabulation of 0/1 knapsack. tried a different approach for palindromic number(using reversing half the num and segregating cases for odd and even no of digits)